-For a better diagnosis of a yeast infection, you can take a short or long test on Candida Hub that will help evaluate your likelihood for having Candida related health problems.
-The test are based on the same exams developed by the late pioneer of yeast infection research, Dr. William Crook.
+For a better diagnosis of a yeast infection, you can take a short or long test on Candida Hub, that will help evaluate your likelihood for having Candida related health problems.
+The tests are based on the same exams developed by the late pioneer of yeast infection research: Dr. William Crook.
 If you score high on these tests, you can have a much better idea of your swelling’s true cause.
-Candida can do more than just cause genital infections, this yeast can significantly affect your mental and physical health.
-Thus, getting free from the grips of this pathogen can be life changing for those who are being rigorously attacked by it.
+Candida can do more than just cause genital infections; this yeast can significantly affect your mental and physical health.
+Thus, getting free from the grips of this pathogen, can be life changing for those who are being rigorously attacked by it.
 You can check out these tests here: Home Yeast Infection Tests.

 If you do have a yeast infection, there are a wide array of natural remedies that can get rid of your infection in around a week’s time.
 Apple cider vinegar, coconut oil, herbal treatments, and essential oils can all be used to clear up a fungal infection.
-And, these natural remedies are a safe, inexpensive alternative to prescription antifungals and are often much more efficacious than costly, dangerous drugs.
+These natural remedies are a safe, inexpensive alternative to prescription antifungals; and, are often much more efficacious than costly, dangerous drugs.
 If you have some time, consider checking out the extensive information on these natural items here on Candida Hub.

 Research Regarding Candida & Swelling

-One interesting study listed swelling as a key sign of vaginal Candidiasis.
+One interesting study, listed swelling as a key sign of vaginal Candidiasis.
 The study was published in the journal Clinical Infectious Diseases [35.9 (2002): 1066-1070].
 The researchers used the following signs and symptoms to diagnose women for yeast infections: open sores, swelling of the vagina, vaginal redness, burning sensations, vaginal soreness, the presence of intense itch, and vaginal discharge.
 The final diagnosis of a yeast infection took place when women with such symptoms had a positive laboratory culture for Candida species.
-Although the study’s focus was on women with Candida krusie overgrowth, the researchers state that the chronic signs and symptoms of a vaginal yeast infection were indistinguishable from an infection due to other species of yeast.
-Thus, their diagnosis criteria and inclusion of vaginal swelling is very relevant for infections due to any species of Candida.
+Although the study’s focus, was on women with Candida krusie overgrowth, the researchers state that the chronic signs and symptoms of a vaginal Candidiasis were indistinguishable from an infection due to other species of yeast.
+Thus, their diagnosis criteria, and inclusion of vaginal swelling, is very relevant for infections due to any species of Candida.

 Concerning the study’s use of a physical exam, the following indicators of a yeast infection were looked for during the exam: vaginal or vulvar redness, the presence of discharge, swelling of the vulva, fissures (small cuts on the skin around the vagina), sores where the skin had eroded away, and pus filled bumps.
 Swelling of the labia indicated vulvar edema; and, labia swelling was characterized by the labia minora having a taut, round surface and appearing swollen.
 When signs such as a cottage cheese vaginal discharge, vaginal redness, sores, fissures, or vulva swelling were present, these signs were strongly associated with a positive culture for yeast.
 Thus, vulvar swelling, according to this research, is a strong indicator that you do have a vaginal Candida problem.